dnsimple/dnsimple-support/content/articles/expiring-product-email-notifications.md

 ---
+meta: This page describes the types of email notifications you may receive about expring items purchased through DNSimple.
 title: Expiring Product Email Notifications
 excerpt: This page describes the types of email notifications you may receive about expring items purchased through DNSimple.
 categories: